TimidRobot/cmc/docs/annotated_config.rst

 1. ``# production`` is a comment.
 It helps provide context for for the line that follows it.
-2. ``Host prod production prod*.example.com`` indicates the host pattterns that the subsequent paramters apply to.
+2. ``Host prod production prod*.example.com`` indicates the host patterns that the subsequent parameters apply to.
 All of the following will work to connect to the configured HostName:

    - ``ssh prod``